As a topmost spreadsheet application on this planet, Microsoft Excel has a lot of benefits for anyone who knows how to use it.

 And recently Microsoft has launched its all-in-one office app that you can use to work on spreadsheets and mobile as well.

-- Add and Delete a Worksheet in Excel
+- Delete a Worksheet in Excel

 - Add and Remove Hyperlinks in Excel